Workflows

 tmc serve

 An OpenAPI description of the API is available for ease of integration.
-(Raw source here.)

-, it can be configured as a repository of type ‘tmc’ on other clients.
+Once a catalog is exposed with tmc serve, it can be configured as a repository of type tmc on other clients.
 Users

 can push to a hosted catalog using the REST API, without using git workflow and hosting can happen on the edge within a